 Cicciones with Pork Ragu

-I love the chewy texture of this rustic Sardinian pasta – and the name which means ‘little fat ones’!
+I love the chewy texture of cicciones with pork ragu.
+The name of this rustic Sardinian pasta means ‘little fat ones’, which is so appropriate!
 This is the same pasta dough used to make lombrichi, the ‘worm-shaped’ Sardinian pasta you’ll see on the video below.
-The full-flavoured Serra Lori rosato, made from a blend of indigenous Sardinian red grapes, is a great match with cicciones.
+The full-flavoured Serra Lori rosato, made from a blend of indigenous Sardinian red grapes, is a great match for cicciones with pork ragu.

 Serves 4–6 as a starter